MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 #### Create a Multitenant Application within the Provider's Tenant

-We first need to create a Service Principal in the Provider's tenant and provision that identity within the Customer's tenant.
-The architecture image provided showcases how to setup and provision a Service Principal from the Provider's tenant into the Customer's tenant.
+We first need to create a multitenant application in the Provider's tenant and provision that identity (i.e., a service principal) within the Customer's tenant.
+The architecture image provided showcases how to setup and provision a service principal from the Provider's tenant into the Customer's tenant.
 This architecture also demonstrates the process of provisioning with multiple Entra tenant's.

-1. Ensure Multitenant organization option is chosen.
+1. Ensure multitenant organization option is chosen.

 1. Add the following website as the redirect URI: "https://entra.microsoft.com". *Change this URI to suit your business needs*